jsf80238/jason_friedman/README.md

 ### Execution
     $ your_dir/bin/python analyze-quality.py -h
-    usage: analyze-quality.py [-h] [--header NUM] [--max-detail-values NUM] [-v | -t] input
+    usage: analyze-quality.py [-h] [--header NUM] [--max-detail-values INT] [--sample-percent INT] [--no-plot] [-v | -t] input

-    Analyze the quality of a CSV file.
+    Profile the data in a CSV file.

     positional arguments:
-      input                 /path/to/file.csv.
+      input                 /path/to/file.csv

     options:
       -h, --help            show this help message and exit --header NUM          Specify the number of rows to skip for header information.
       --max-detail-values INT
                             Produce this many of the top/bottom value occurrences, default is 35. (must be in range 1..=1e+99)
       --sample-percent INT  Randomly choose this percentage of the input data and ignore the remainder. (must be in range 1..=99)
+      --no-plot             Don't generate plots.
       -v, --verbose
       -t, --terse

-    Generates an Excel workbook containing the analysis.
+    Generates an analysis consisting of an Excel workbook and (optionally) one or more images.

 - Download your data.
 - `your_dir/bin/python analyze-quality.py ~/Downloads/restaurant-and-market-health-inspections.csv`
-- The results will be an `.xlsx` workbook in your current directory, named the same as the input file (excepting the extension).
+- The results will be an `.zip` archive in your current directory, named the same as the input file (excepting the extension).

 ### Results
+The program generates a zip file containing:
-The workbook will contain multiple sheets:
+- Excel workbook containing multiple sheets:
   - Summary.
   - Detail, one sheet per column in the data source.
+- Images folder:
+  - One image per column, either a categorical plot or distrbution plot depending on which the program thinks would be most helpful.

 This is an example summary:
 ![Summary](images/analyze_quality/summary.png)